Budibase/website/content/blog/data/data-sources.md

 #### Hybrid options

 Then we have hybrid approaches.
-That is, a combination of some or all of the above.
+That is a combination of some or all of the above.
 So you might store some data in the cloud, some on your own infrastructure, and some on users’ machines.

 This could be backups of the same data, or it could mean storing entirely different data sources in different locations.